-In recent decades, office buildings including the headquarters for the WGBH and New Balance have replaced some of the former warehouse and light industrial uses in the Study Area.
-The past ten years have shown a 4.1% population increase in the Study Area as well as a diversification of residents and a general increase in their educational attainment.
-Still, median household income in the Study Area remains below that for Allston-Brighton overall.
+In recent decades, office buildings, including the headquarters for WGBH and New Balance, have replaced some of the former warehouse and light industrial uses in the Study Area.
+The Study Area has experienced a 4.1% population increase over the last ten years, as well as greater diversity and educational attainment of its residents.
+The median household income continues to be lower than Allston-Brighton overall.

 A prominent characteristic of the Study Area is the predominance of paved surfaces.
-Only 1% of the site is green space.
-Paved roadways make up 13% of the site, building footprints another 37%, and the remaining 49% is other impervious surfaces such as parking lots.
-With little pervious surface to help absorb stormwater, drainage is an important issue.
+Only 1% is green space; paved roadways make up 13% of the site, building footprints another 37%.
+The remaining 49% is other impervious surfaces such as parking lots.
+With little pervious surface available to help absorb storm water, drainage is a crucial issue.
 This is further impacted by the location of the Study Area's two high points - one along Market Street to the west and the other in the southeast near Union Square.

 Despite the lack of green space within the Study Area, there are a number of nearby neighborhood parks such as the McKinney Street Playground, the Portsmouth Street Playground, and the Mt.
 St. Joseph Academy Athletic Fields.
 Other nearby open spaces include Union Square Plaza and the Birmingham Parkway.
 Also of note is the proximity to the Charles River Reservation.
-The river is only one-quarter mile from the edge of the Study Area but very difficult to reach on foot.
+The river is only one-quarter mile from the edge of the Study Area but is very difficult to reach on foot.
 The Study Area has few institutional and civic amenities despite the large number of hospitals, schools, churches and civic spaces within the surrounding context boundary.